 Although acting up often fulfills a genuine service requirement, it is not the same as being a locum consultant.
 Registrars acting up will be carrying out a consultant's tasks but with the understanding that they will have a named supervisor and that the designated supervisor will always be available for support, including out of hours or during on-call work.
-Registrars will need to follow the rules laid down by the Deanery / LETB within which they work and also follow the Faculty of Public Health rules which restrict acting up to a maximum of 3 months in the final year of training for registrars with a satisfactory ARCP outcome.
+Registrars will need to follow the rules laid down by the Deanery / LETB within which they work.